 She received several awards, including Fulbright Core Scholar Award in 2015, 2011 Rising Star Award by International Textile and Apparel Association, 2010 Excellence in Education Award by MU Division of Student Affairs and 2009 Professor of the Year Award by MU Student Athlete group.

 Ha-Brookshire has completed over $350,000 of internal and external grants.
-She has published 38 manuscripts in peer review journals and presented her research over 60 times at various international, national and regional conferences.
+She has published 38 manuscripts in peer review journals and presented her research over 60 times at various international, national, and regional conferences.
 She appeared on the internet news program HuffPost Live in 2013.

 She is vice president of operations (2015-2017) for the International Textiles and Apparel Association.
-At MU, she currently serves as executive board member of the Center for the Digital Globe.
+At MU, she currently serves as an executive board member of the Center for the Digital Globe.

 Ph.D. in Consumer, Apparel, and Retail Studies,University of North Carolina at Greensboro, 2007